MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 ### Management adapter overview

-It is mandatory to select at least one of the adapters for management purposes, as the wizard requires at least one dedicated physical NIC for cluster management.
-Once an adapter is designated for management, it’s excluded from the rest of the wizard workflow.
+You must select at least one of the adapters for cluster management; this adapter is excluded from the rest of the wizard workflow.

 Management adapters have two configuration options: